waylonwilliams/cafe-hopper-server/README.md

 ]
 ```

-Here is an example of how I plan to use the tags (it's pretty simple):
+Here is an example of how I plan to use the fields (it's pretty simple):

 ```typescript
 const cafeRequest: CafeSearchRequest = {